 In this Division —

-Inactive Cases List means a list of inactive cases kept by the Principal Registrar under rule 25.
+Inactive Cases List means a list of inactive cases kept by the Principal Registrar for the purposes of this Division.

 [Rule 21 inserted in Gazette 28 Jul 2010 p.
-3459.]
+3459; amended in Gazette 16 Aug 2017 p.
+4407.]

-22. Case manager may issue summons to show cause
+22. Case manager may direct party to show cause

-(1) The case manager of a case may at any time summons the parties to attend a hearing before a case manager to show cause why the case should not be put on the Inactive Cases List.
+(1) The case manager for a case may at any time, by notice, direct the parties to attend a hearing before a case manager to show cause why the case should not be put on the Inactive Cases List.

-(2) The hearing date for the summons must be at least 7 days after the date on which it is issued.
+(2) The date of the hearing must be at least 7 days after the date on which the direction is made.

-(3) The issue of the summons does not prevent any party to the case from taking any procedural step in the case.
+(3) The direction does not prevent any party to the case from taking any procedural step in the case.

 (4) At the hearing the case manager may order that the case be put on the Inactive Cases List if not satisfied that the case is being conducted in a timely way, having regard to the requirements of these rules and the circumstances of the case.